Hatan666/TDH/README.md

 # The Dark Hordes

-# Script for Descriptions and First Scenario

-# Campaign Description

 *Lead fugitive dark sorcerer Gwiti Ha’atel to mastery of the undead hordes.*

 *(Intermediate level, 9 scenarios)*